GeowazM/Short_introduction_to_UAV_mapping/README.md

 ---

-This repository serves as a short guide to acquire data via an UAV and process data with Structure-from-Motion (SfM).
+This repository serves as a short guide to
+* acquire data with an UAV and
+* process data via Structure-from-Motion (SfM)

-##### Some basics about remote sensing can be found [here](https://web.pdx.edu/~nauna/resources/15-sensors.pdf).
+##### Some principles about remote sensing can be found [here](https://web.pdx.edu/~nauna/resources/15-sensors.pdf).

 ---